dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 These are the opportunities where optimization is possible.
 When optimized, a Bulk requests are, which reduce number of overall calls and thus increase throughput and provide better latency.

-On enabling Bulk Publish and/or Bulk Subscribe, Point 1 i.e. From/To *App* To/From *Dapr* is optimized for All components (depending on whether either one of Bulk Publish/ Bulk Subscribe OR Both are enabled).
+On enabling Bulk Publish and/or Bulk Subscribe, the communication between the App and Dapr sidecar (Point 1 above) is optimized for **all components**.

 But, optimization of Point 2 i.e. From/To *Dapr* To/From *Pubsub Broker* would depend on a number of factors, i.e. if Broker inherently supports Bulk Publish/Subscribe and if Dapr component is updated to support Batching.
 Currently, following components are updated to support this level of optimization:
 <table width="100%">